 You can also click here to access some example test questions and answers to help you prepare for the test.

-NAATI is developing a set of two online training courses to assist individuals wishing to prepare for the intercultural and ethical competency screening tests.
+NAATI has developed a set of two online training courses to assist individuals wishing to prepare for the intercultural and ethical competency screening tests.

 These two courses are not a replacement for tertiary qualifications and it is not compulsory to complete them.
 Completing these courses (on their own) will not be enough to satisfy the training requirements to access certification testing.